Jiarong-L/notes/docs/Bioinfo/Statistics/Basis_Categorical.md

     inlineMath: [['$', '$'], ['\\(', '\\)']]
   },
   svg: {
-    fontCache:   'local'   // 'local',or 'global' or 'none' }
+    fontCache:   'global'   // 'local',or 'global' or 'none' }
 };
 </script>